abreul/abreul/README.md

-- 👋 Hi, I’m @abreul
+- 👋 Hi, I’m Leonel Abreu (@abreul).
-- 👀 I’m interested in ...
+- 👀 I’m interested in baseball, chess, trips, data science and machine learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python and R.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on sports data science.
-- 📫 How to reach me ...
+- 📫 How to reach me (via LinkedIn).

 <!---
 abreul/abreul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.